top of page

 1. Introduction – The Most Misused Essay in the Application

-You’re done with your essays.
-You’re reviewing your app.And there it is: the optional essay box.
+You’ve completed your essays.
+Now, you’re reviewing your application.
+And there it is: the optional essay box.

 “Is this a trap?”
 “Should I say more to stand out?”
 “What if I use it to show more personality?”